Sebastian-TheDataDetective/Data_Analysis_Portfolio/README.md

 # Introduction
 Hiya !!

 Welcome to my Portfolio.
-My name is Sebastian Nnorom and I am excited to share my data analysis projects here!
+My name is Sebastian and I am excited to share my data analysis projects here!

 I have a technical background in geoscience.
 After about a year of transitioning from geoscience to data analysis, due to my passion for working with numbers, I am currently searching for opportunities (internships and full-time jobs) to improve and apply my data skills.
 I have over the past year acquired the necessary skills needed to kickstart my new found interest in data analysis.